Person-typing-on-laptop

 Instead of relying on complicated spreadsheets and physical documents prone to getting lost, a CAFM enables you to log, report and monitor data while overseeing the day-to-day running of your facility.

-Who Are CAFM Systems For?
+Who are CAFM Systems for?

 CAFM software is primarily used by people within facility management teams and departments, as it enables the management of the workplace and the potential maintenance of building elements.